Greece lifts its lockdown on hotels, pools, golf courses | Times Leader

 Year-round hotels were allowed to reopen Monday but many chose to remain closed until closer to the start of the tourism season, citing low bookings.

+“Today, we opened two rooms and tomorrow three.
+It’s like building an anthill,” Betis told The Associated Press as employees wearing face masks tidied a rooftop restaurant and cleaned a window facing the ancient Acropolis.

+“We can’t compare the season to last year.
+We were at 95% capacity.
+Our aim now is to hang in there till 2021,” he said.

-Other businesses were allowed to restart Monday, including campsites, wedding reception services, tattoo parlors and dating agencies.
+Other businesses in Greece were allowed to restart Monday, including campsites, wedding reception services, tattoo parlors and dating agencies.

 Follow AP coverage of the pandemic at and